Jaber Issa

-Jaber Issa Mohammed Mustafa (born 3 June 1997) is a Saudi Arabian football player who plays as a midfielder for Al-Faisaly.
+Jaber Issa Mohammed Mustafa (born 3 June 1997) is a Saudi Arabian football player who plays as a midfielder.
 He represented the Saudi Arabia national football team on one occasion, in a 23rd Arabian Gulf Cup match against Oman.

 Club career

 On 21 January 2018 Jaber Issa signed his first professional contract with Al-Shabab before immediately being loaned out to Villarreal B. Despite making no appearances for Al-Shabab, Jaber left the club on 9 June 2018 and joined fellow Pro League club Al-Ittihad signing a 2-year deal.

 On 7 September 2022, Issa joined Al-Jabalain.
 On 7 June 2024, Issa joined Al-Faisaly.